 If you roll your eyes when you get notified of software updates then this blog post is for you.
 Software vulnerabilities give hackers a secret entrance to your device and critical information.
 Thankfully, software companies are great at patching known vulnerabilities but it’s up to the end-user to update their software in a timely manner.
+IT consultants like BNC in Denver and Dallas are the first to recommend updating apps to prevent malware from infecting and causing harm to businesses.
 The importance of updating apps was recently discovered with the software Zoom.

 Does your business use Zoom for virtual meetings?
 Do any of your employees use Macs?
 If so, your employees’ Macs could have their cameras activated by malicious websites.